dr-jts/recipes/drinks.md

 * Garnish: Angostura bitters, a maraschino cherry, and/or an orange slice/peel

 1. Add the whiskey, lemon juice, simple syrup, and egg white (if using) to a cocktail shaker.
+2. Shake:
-2. Dry Shake (if using egg white): Seal the shaker and shake vigorously for 10–30 seconds without ice.
+   1. Dry Shake (if using egg white): Seal the shaker and shake vigorously for 10–30 seconds without ice.
 This aerates the egg white to create a rich foam.
    1. Wet Shake: Fill the shaker with ice and shake again for 15–20 seconds, until well-chilled.
 1. Strain and Serve:
    1. On the rocks: Strain the mixture into a rocks glass filled with fresh ice.
    1. Served "up": Strain the mixture into a chilled coupe or cocktail glass without ice.